I once read Stephen King penned a story so horrifying, so ghastly, so macabre, he suffered terrible nightmares while writing it.

 Perhaps they’re stories so beautiful yet so personal, the authors can’t bear to share them with the public for fear they won’t receive the love they deserve.

 Or perhaps they’re stories that just plain suck.

-Here are titles of story ideas I simply had to flush and the reasons why:
+Here are some story ideas I simply had to flush and reasons why:

 My Last Physical Exam

 My general physician strongly recommended I lose an amount of weight proportionate to that of a Northern Pacific baby sea lion.

 I decided I would post this story only after I’d lost the weight.

 How to Lose Weight When You’re Over 50

 This can’t be done.

 Cobra Kai (The Karate Kid Sequel): A Movie Review